“Spontaneous, authentic & deeply personal images.” Monica

-Using a documentary-approach to photography, I provide parents and entrepreneurs with a safe space where they can relax, be themselves and forget about the camera.
+Using a documentary approach to photography, I provide you with a safe space where you can relax, be yourself, and forget about the camera.

 It’s such a breath of fresh air.